What Is ADHD in Adults?

-When my daughter was a toddler, she was definitely a hyperactive ball of energy.
-But what toddlers aren’t?
-It wasn’t anything that I saw as excessive.
-While she walked and talked early, as she grew she had trouble with things like learning to tie her shoes.
+When my daughter was a toddler, she was a hyperactive ball of energy.
+But what toddlers are not?
+It was not anything that I saw as excessive.
+While she walked and talked early, as she grew she had trouble with things, like learning to tie her shoes.

-When I sought a diagnosis in my thirties, it was like a weight had been lifted.
-All the “problems” and “quirks” I’d always exhibited and felt; all the feelings of doing everything wrong, were suddenly given a name.
+When I sought a diagnosis in my 30s, it was like a weight had been lifted.
+All the “problems” and “quirks” I had always exhibited and felt, all the feelings of doing everything wrong, were suddenly given a name.
 I was grateful.

-My diagnosis was relatively easy, but that isn’t always the case.
+My diagnosis was relatively easy, but that is not always the case.
 Other mental and mood disorders share the symptoms of ADHD, and depression and anxiety are also commonly associated with the disorder.
-It is important to find a doctor that does not rush a diagnosis.
+It is important to find a doctor who does not rush a diagnosis.

 If a person thinks they might have ADHD, it is important to seek help from a medical professional who is familiar with the disorder.
 No definitive test can prove ADHD is present, but diagnosis can be made from carefully reviewing all symptoms and medical history, as well as ruling out other mental or mood disorders.